-Working in an adversarial training regime does pose its own set of limitations as discussed briefly in this section.
-If the hyperparameters are not carefully set, it might become unstable and inconsistent when the learning from the protagonist are completely nullified by the adversary.
-This could take place if the conditions highlighted in Appendix~\ref{the_conv} are not met.
-This could also happen if the number of iterations the adversary is trained is much greater than the number of iterations of the protagonist forcing the final weights to be closer to an agent trying to minimize the rewards instead of maximize.
-Furthermore, setting $\alpha$ in Equation~\ref{eq:ov-general} very low will give more importance to learning skills that fool the agent but not necessarily diverse and distinct.
-Although our adversarial framework does outperform the traditional training regime on multiple environments, it is difficult to support the need for such a framework due to its inherent counter-intuitiveness, and requires more theoretical studies to understand this behavior.
+As discussed briefly in this section, working in an adversarial training regime does pose its own set of limitations.
+If the hyperparameters are not carefully set, it might become unstable and inconsistent when the adversary completely nullifies the learning from the protagonist.
+This could occur if the conditions highlighted in Appendix~\ref{the_conv} are not met.
+This could also happen if the number of iterations the adversary is trained is much greater than the number of iterations of the protagonist forcing the final weights to be closer to an agent trying to minimize the rewards instead of maximizing.
+Furthermore, setting $\alpha$ in Equation~\ref{eq:loss_adversary} very low will give more importance to learning skills that fool the agent but are not necessarily diverse and distinct.
+Although our adversarial framework does outperform the traditional training regime in multiple environments, it isn't easy to support the need for such a framework due to its inherent counter-intuitiveness.
+It requires more theoretical studies to understand this behavior.